 Where to buy a Paris Visite Pass?

-The Paris Visite Pass can be purchased, for example, from vending machines at any metro station, RER stations (including airports), tourist information, or online.
+The Paris Visite Pass can be purchased, for example, from vending machines at any metro station, RER stations (including airports), tourist information at the airport, or online.
 After purchase, you write your full name on the card and the date from which the card will be valid.

 What discounts can I get with the Paris Visite Pass?